ErlingSigurdson/SegMap595/README.md

 on a 7-segment display) will be placed in a member array in the ascending order: from 0 to 9, from A to Z, special symbols in the end.

+Some resulting symbols resemble their actual prototypes, some are rather sketchy (like G, K, T and X), others are outright arbitrary (like M, V and W).

 ## API usage

 Include the library: